 The Olive Garden used to be one of my favorite restaurants and we used to love going there for lunch to have the soup and salad.
 One of my favorite soups there is the Zuppa Toscana.

-Usually heavy cream is added to this soup but I used half and half which has a lower fat percentage than heavy cream.
-If you don’t like kale, spinach can also be used.
+Heavy cream is usually added to this soup but I used half and half which has a lower fat percentage than heavy cream.
+If you don’t like kale, you can also use spinach.
 This soup is delicious and comforting, all in one pot, easy to prepare totally satisfying.
 Every spoonful is loaded with chunks of Italian sausage and potatoes.

 I promised you a lot more instant pot recipes, and trust me I have more to come.
 I love the Instant Pot and it really is my most used kitchen appliance now.
 It just makes things so much easier and quicker.